 ACDA's entitlement program budgets are approved by the City of Albany Common Council.
 ACDA practices zero-based budgeting whereby expected income is fully budgeted for expenditure.
 Typically approximately 80% of expenditures are for program and project related purposes.
-The three year lead grant budget was set in place and approved by HUD during their award process in 2016.
+The three year lead grant budget was set in place and approved by HUD during their award process in 2016 and during 2019 extended for one year to 2020.
 As part of the \$3 million grant ACDA must provide lead match of \$750,000.